-TABLE II: Performance comparison between the proposed algorithm and the vanilla AdaBoost patient's vital sign measurements for both cases are shown in Figure 4 with invalid alarms denoted with red circles and valid alarms denoted with blue circles.
+The results also reveal corner cases such that our classifiers can identify but with a great cost in performance, or cannot correctly classify at all.
+Further investigation on the two misclassified cases shows that they were preceded by invalid alarms within less than one minute.
+After our physician expert re-reviewed the video recordings of these alarms, we found out that these cases were largely affected by motion artifact.
+The patient's vital sign measurements for both cases are shown in Fig. 4 with invalid alarms denoted with red circles and valid alarms denoted with blue circles.
 For details, in the first case, the baby was being held and patted on the back by the caregiver, which led to preceding invalid alarms.
 After the baby was put back stably, measurements continue to drop.
 When the alarm was fluctuating between appearing valid and invalid, our standard was to be cautious and annotate as valid.
 In the second case, there were also significant motion artifacts that led to the invalid alarm.
 Since our dataset does not include the context information, these alarms appear to have similar features and cause the confusion.
-Importantly, in the original analysis [16] these cases were not clinically significant, i.e., the alarm did not lead to a clinical intervention or consultation.
+Importantly, in the original analysis (Bonafide et al., 2017) these cases were not clinically significant, i.e., the alarm did not lead to a clinical intervention or consultation.